Telangiectasia: Venous hypertension

-In the past, it was believed that leg varicose veins or telangectasia were caused by high venous pressure or "venous hypertension".
+In the past, it was believed that leg varicose veins or telangiectasia were caused by high venous pressure or "venous hypertension".
 However it is now understood that venous reflux disease is usually the cause of these problems.

 Telangiectasia in the legs is often related to the presence of venous reflux within underlying varicose veins.
-Flow abnormalities in smaller veins known as reticular veins or feeder veins under the skin can also cause the spider veins to form, thereby making a recurrence of the spider veins in the treated area less likely.
+Flow abnormalities in smaller veins known as reticular veins or feeder veins under the skin can also cause spider veins to form, thereby making a recurrence of spider veins in the treated area less likely.